vld375/lwocrypt-provider/README.md

 ## Pre-requisites

-To be able to build `oqsprovider`, OpenSSL 3.0 and liboqs need to be installed.
+To be able to build `lwocryptprovider`, OpenSSL 3.0 and liblwocrypt need to be installed.
 It's not important where they are installed, just that they are.

 For building, minimum requirements are a C compiler, git access and `cmake`.